 The Great Casavant Organs

-Take a Seat at the Organ & Sightseeing Visit (Combo Offer)
+Have a Seat at the Organ & Sightseeing Visit (Combo Offer)

-From May 17th to October 13th 2023
+From May 17th to October 20th 2023

-Climb up onto our loft and take a seat around the majestic Casavant organ.
+Climb up onto our loft and have a seat around the majestic Casavant organ.
 Enjoy a specially crafted repertoire played by Mr. Pierre Grandmaison, while you enjoy a breathtaking view of the nave.
 Mr. Grandmaison is celebrating his 50th year as our titular organist.
 The talented soprano Caroline Bleau will accompany Mr. Grandmaison on the following dates in 2023:

 May 19th; June 16th; July 7th & 21st; August 18th; September 1st & 15th; & October 6th.